Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 21. The Wikipedia-Stub Hero

 The composition mimics the opening of a Wikipedia article.
-The brand name appears in bold at the start of an inline paragraph, followed by a parenthetical pronunciation guide and short etymology, followed by a definition sentence in straightforward encyclopedic prose.
-Below the paragraph, a small "Contents" table of contents with anchor links to the page's later sections, the way Wikipedia stubs link out to subsections.
+The brand name appears in bold at the start of an inline paragraph, followed by a parenthetical pronunciation guide and short etymology, then a definition sentence in straightforward encyclopedic prose.
+Below the paragraph, a small "Contents" table with anchor links to later sections, the way Wikipedia stubs link out to subsections.

 When it works: products that benefit from looking factual rather than promotional.
-Reference products, tools with a long history they want to lean on, products with a complicated story to tell, enterprise software, and any product whose audience is skeptical of marketing voice.
-Also a wonderful container for self-effacing brands that want the page to read like documentation.
+Reference products, tools with a long history they want to lean on, products with a complicated story, enterprise software, and any product whose audience is skeptical of marketing voice.
+A wonderful container for self-effacing brands that want the page to read like documentation.

-Visual breakdown: serif body text — Linux Libertine, Charter, Tiempos Text, or a system serif — set at 16 to 18 pixels with 1.6 line-height.
-The brand name is bolded inline at the start of the paragraph.
-A pronunciation in IPA (or pseudo-IPA) appears in slashes after the name.
+Visual breakdown: serif body text — Linux Libertine, Charter, Tiempos Text, or a system serif — at 16 to 18 pixels with 1.6 line-height.
+The brand name bolded inline at the start.
+A pronunciation in IPA (or pseudo-IPA) in slashes after the name.
 The contents block is a small numbered list with anchor links.
-There are no images in the hero itself.
-Color: dark ink on warm paper, no accent color, perhaps one blue-underline link color reminiscent of MediaWiki.
+No images in the hero.
+Color: dark ink on warm paper, no accent, perhaps one blue-underline link color reminiscent of MediaWiki.

 <section class="px-8 py-16 max-w-3xl mx-auto font-serif">